oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/installation.md

 By default, installing the operator also configures a deployment and supporting resources for the [conversion webhook]({{<relref "/userguide/managing-operators/conversion-webhook">}}) and deploys the conversion webhook.
+To skip the conversion webhook installation, set helm configuration value `operatorOnly` to `true` in the `helm install` command.
 For more details, see [install the conversion webhook]({{<relref "/userguide/managing-operators/conversion-webhook#install-the-conversion-webhook">}}).
 {{% /notice %}}